yegor256/blog/_drafts/fp.md

-In Java, there are basically two valid alternatives to these ugly utility classes agressively promoted by [Guava](https://code.google.com/p/guava-libraries/), [Apache Commons](http://commons.apache.org/) and others.
-The first one is traditional classes and the second one is [Java 8 lamba](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html).
+In Java, there are basically two valid alternatives to these ugly utility classes agressively promoted by [Guava](https://code.google.com/p/guava-libraries/), [Apache Commons](http://commons.apache.org/), and others.
+The first one is the use of traditional classes, and the second one is [Java 8 lambba](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html).
 Now let's see why utility classes are not even close to functional programming and where this misconception is coming from.